ambassify/tinymce-variable/README.md

 * Variables are not editable
 * Delete variables with one hit on the backspace button

+## Usage

+First include the plugin file in your source:

+    <script src="tinymce-variable/src/main.js"></script>

+Next add the `variables` plugin to your TinyMCE settings:

+    ...
+    plugins: "variables",
+    ...

+## Map variable names

+You can also automatically map variable names to something more readable or localized for the user.
+An example configuration could be:

+    variable_mappers: {
+        account_id: 'Account ID'
+    }

+## Variable validation

+In some cases it could be useful to only allow a specific set of variables.
+This can be done with following configuration:

+    variable_valid: ['username', 'sender', 'phone', 'community_name', 'email']

+If the variable is not in the array it will not be converted to a visual array on the editor.

 ## Develop

 Start a server to and open it in your browser: